One of the most important techniques in any self respecting organic garden or xeriscape landscape is mulching.

 Organic mulching materials are anything that will eventually rot down.
 Advantages of these kinds of mulches are that they will add organic matter to the soil and improve it over time.

-Disadvantages are that they have to be replenished; they may harbour slugs and other pests, and become slimy when over wet such as under irrigation.
+Disadvantages are that they have to be replenished; they may harbour slugs and other pests, and become slimy (and slippery) when over wet such as under irrigation.

 Here are some options: